Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: GW parameter estimation

-We explore the variation of the posteriors as functions of some controllable experiment parameters (such as the observation time, data sampling rate and PSNR), for 5 out of the 9 fitting parameters in our model.
-These are: the GW source component masses, $m_1$ \& $m_2$ ; the GW source redshift, $z$ ; and the GW source sky position, $\alpha_{src}$ \& $\delta_{src}$.
-The results for $\alpha_{src}$ \& $\delta_{src}$ jointly correspond to the sky localization area, shown in Figs.~\ref{subfig-i} and \ref{subfig-ii}.
-By symmetry, the results for $m_1$ \& $m_2$ are the same, and correspond to Figs.~\ref{subfig-iii} and \ref{subfig-iv}.
+We explore the constraints derived from parameter estimation, by computing the variation of the posteriors as functions of some controllable experiment parameters (such as the observation time, data sampling rate and PSNR), for 5 out of the 9 fitting parameters in our model.
+These are: the GW source component masses, $m_1$ and $m_2$ ; the GW source redshift, $z$ ; and the GW source sky position, $\alpha_{\rm src}$ and $\delta_{\rm src}$.
+The results for $\alpha_{\rm src}$ and $\delta_{\rm src}$ jointly correspond to the sky localization area, shown in Figs.~\ref{subfig-i} and \ref{subfig-ii}.
+By symmetry, the results for $m_1$ and $m_2$ are the same, and correspond to Figs.~\ref{subfig-iii} and \ref{subfig-iv}.
 The results for $z$ have been translated into the GW source luminosity distance, and correspond to Figs.~\ref{subfig-v} and \ref{subfig-vi}.
-We choose these 5 parameters as they are the most relevant ones for multi-messenger astronomy, being the first to be estimated upon a GW detection.
+We choose these 5 parameters as they are astrophysically the most relevant ones.

-We generate 16, 32 and 64 data points in this study for a multitude of reasons: First, as explained in Sect.~\ref{mcmc}, we use powers of two as this allows for faster computation of the Fast Fourier Transform (FFT).
-Furthermore, in our computations, 16 data points happens to be the lower limit for the Shannon-Nyquist condition to hold.
-Hence, this would give us an upper limit on the parameter estimation for a given PSNR.
+We generate 16, 32 and 64 data points in this study for a multitude of reasons: first, as explained in Sec.~\ref{mcmc}, we use powers of two as this allows for faster computation of the FFT.
+Furthermore, in our computations, 16 data points taken over one day (or $2.666$ data points per hour) happens to be the lower limit for the Shannon-Nyquist condition to hold for the case corresponding to Fig.~\ref{fig_response}, which is used to generate results in this section.
+Hence, this would give us an upper limit on the constraints that can be derived from parameter estimation for a given PSNR and observation time.
 Also, although in reality it would be possible for a timing detector to make several million measurements within an observation time of hours to days, we use only a small number of data points for computational efficiency.
 This is justified because a smaller number of data points at a given PSNR may be interpreted as binning a large number of data points that correspond to a lower true PSNR, thus giving the same effective PSNR.

+Note that, for results pertaining to parameter estimation, we chose to work with the PSNR (peak signal-to-noise ratio) rather than an integrated SNR, such as that used for the sensitivity curve in Sec.~{\ref{subsec_sensi}}.
+Integrated SNR is a useful measure for probing the limits of detectability, but large values can be obtained for a given signal and noise level, simply by taking measurements over longer observation times.
+The PSNR, on the other hand, is independent of the observation time.
+For a given noise level, the PSNR necessarily reflects whether the signal is strong or weak overall, unlike the integrated SNR.
+However, if the observation time is fixed, then both kinds of SNR effectively convey the same information.